smartadserver/smart-inapp-bidding-ios/Amazon/README.md

 ### Make an ad call with the Amazon bidder adapter

 You can now make an ad call using the _Smart Display SDK_.
-Simply provide the adapter instance created earlier to Smart's AdView when loading it.
+Simply provide the adapter instance created earlier to Smart's ad view (or interstitial manager) when loading it.
 If this instance is ```nil```, the _Smart Display SDK_ will make an ad call without in-app bidding so you will still get an ad.

-    [smartAdView loadFormatId:<the format ID> pageId:@"<the page ID>" master:YES target:@"<the targetting string>" bidderAdapter:amazonBidderAdapter];
+    // for a banner
+    [bannerView loadWithPlacement:[SASAdPlacement adPlacementWithSiteId:<the site ID> pageId:<the page ID> formatId:<the format ID>] bidderAdapter:amazonBidderAdapter];

+    // for an interstitial
+    [interstitialManager loadWithBidderAdapter:bidderAdapter];

 At this point, the adapter and the _Smart Display SDK_ will take care of everything so the most valuable ad will be displayed automatically.